 One particularly important part of the 'Shrinking Regions Study' focuses on multi-scalar governance and shrinking regions.
-It suggests a preliminary framework of ways to deal with the statistical evidence of shrinking regions and how to include them in policy documents and tools at various spatial scales.
-This framework and recommendations will be used in the next steps of the ADAPT2DC project to review strategies and governance models in selected shrinking regions and to elaborate a 'European Strategy for counterbalancing depopulation trends'.
-From the current state-of-the-art of the ADAPT2DC project we confirm or extend some of the recommendations.
+It suggests a preliminary framework of ways to deal with the statistical evidence of shrinking regions and how to include them in policy documents and tools on various spatial scales.
+This framework and recommendations can be used to develop strategies and governance models for shrinking regions.72 From the current state-of-the-art knowledge we can confirm or extend some of the recommendations presented in the 'Shrinking Regions Study'.
 At the European Union level we agree with the use of simple and reliable indicators describing and anticipating demographic trends as a marker for policy evaluation.
 On the other hand, we are sceptical of the uncritical use of more complicated indicators.
 The same values of one indicator may be the result of different demographic processes and may lead to misleading interpretations and policy conclusions.
 The use of more complicated indicators of demographic change would require detailed scrutiny among experts in spatial demography, population geography, and other relevant fields.
-At the national level regional patterns of wealth redistribution will be challenged.
+According to the study the regional patterns of wealth redistribution will be challenged at the national level.
 A new situation could occur in countries experiencing a total population decrease, where shrinking regions will be more common and typical than in regions with a stable population or population growth.
 At the regional level it should be stressed that the reorganisation or downsizing of services and facilities will necessarily be spatially selective.
-As aptly noted in the 'Shrinking Regions Study': 'The question here is to know whether the regional policy for the reorganization of the spatial framework for the local population and the provision of facilities would be better directed by giving priority to economic efficiency or by seeking to protect social equity and sustainable development' (2008 : x).
+As aptly noted in the 'Shrinking Regions Study': 'The question here is to know whether the regional policy for the reorganization of the spatial framework for the local population and the provision of facilities would be better directed by giving priority to economic efficiency or by seeking to protect social equity and sustainable development' (2008 : 10).
 The changing extent of population shrinkage in regions could shape very core questions concerning the main redistributive channels between regions and thus be a crucial political issue for regional and national governments.
 At the local level (and also the regional level in some countries) successful adaptation to the negative effects of population decline requires communication and cooperation among various stakeholders and local authorities at the intercommunal or regional level.
 The 'Shrinking Regions Study' points out several risks resulting from insufficient cooperation between local authorities in shrinking regions.
-The adaptation of infrastructure to demographic shrinking, for instance through the reduction of facilities (e.g. the closure of a school) or downsizing, creates a NIMBY (Not In My Backyard) effect, which could not only hinder a cost-saving policy, but could even result in the opposite effect.
+The adaptation of infrastructure to demographic shrinking, for instance through the reduction of facilities (e.g. the closure of a school)73 or downsizing, creates a NIMBY (Not In My Backyard) effect,74 which could not only hinder a cost-saving policy, but could even result in the opposite effect.